lgbennetts/AAS-MSDS0-2021/README.md

 ## News

+**12/05/2022: Please register for the conference using the form on the link at the bottom of the page.**

 **27/04/2022: The rescheduled conference will be held on Monday 4th and Tuesday 5th July 2022.** More information to follow.

 **02/09/2021: The conference has been postponed due to ongoing Covid-19 related travel restrictions.** We aim to reschedule the conference around Easter 2022.
 More information will appear as the situation develops.